 I hope in that click moment when you first glimpse one of my paintings that it's recognisable and instantly engaging and you get swept up in the story of the character regardless of their physical appearance.

-Our lives are peppered with odd little moments which we humans do, some funny some more thought provoking, and I like to try and capture those moments to highlight the ridiculousness or the amusing quality we humans have, and it’s polarised when you see a creature who’s emulating our actions, with out being accusatory.
-Perhaps this is because
+Our lives are peppered with odd little moments which we humans do, some funny some more thought provoking, and I like to try and capture those moments to highlight the ridiculousness or the amusing quality we humans have.

 I was born Anna Witney in 1965 in Lyndhurst right in the heart of the New Forest.